-In addition, when one of us plans an on-site visit with a prospect or client, we can do an easy check whether there are other clients situated nearby, so we can pay them a courtesy visit.
+In addition, it’s useful when we plan an on-site visit with a prospect or client.
+We can quickly check whether there other clients have offices nearby, so we can pay them a courtesy visit.
 This greatly helps the relationship building with our customers!

 Another sales dashboard we actively use is our expected cash flow dashboard.
-As a sales manager, you’ll want to know which revenue you’ll get out of your existing pipeline in the coming month(s).
+As a sales manager, you’ll want to know which revenue you’ll get out of your existing pipeline in the coming months.
 Some CRM platforms offer such a prediction analysis.
-However, I noticed that a forecast is always very specific to the company itself.
+However, a forecast is very specific to the company itself.
 Thus, it needs some tinkering for each specific case.

-Because we felt that this was too often based on guesswork, we’ve come up with a quite accurate way to calculate this.
+Forecasting is too often based on guesswork.
+Therefore, we came up with a quite accurate way to calculate this.
 It will need some explaining, but the model is based on 2 things: